We develop and evaluate a new measure of accounting reporting complexity (ARC) that is based on the count of

 which requires broader and more in-depth knowledge of authoritative accounting standards.
 ARC is associated with lower financial reporting

 quality and with poor analysts' performance.
-Files include filings through September 31, 2020.
+Data includes filings through January 31, 2021.

 Relevant papers that use ARC: